alphagov/government-service-design-manual/service-manual/users/user-research/guerillatesting.md

 ##Weaknesses/when not to use

-The key weaknesses of guerilla testing is that as a research method it is not statistically robust and the participants may not always match your ‘target’ audience in terms of skills, expertise, knowledge.
+The key weakness of guerilla testing as a research method it that is not statistically robust and participants may not always match your ‘target’ audience in terms of skills, expertise, knowledge.

 ##No./Types of participants